Saturn-Chao-He/Saturn-Chao-He.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Interdisciplinary Engineering at Kennesaw State University (graduating August 2027), advised by Professor [Da Hu].
+I am a Ph.D. candidate in Interdisciplinary Engineering at Kennesaw State University (graduating August 2027), advised by Professor Da Hu.
 My research focuses on **LiDAR-based perception**, **robotic grasping**, **disaster response** and **remote control**.

-I have three years of industry experience in remote driving of container truck at [Hirain Technologies, Beijing].
+I have three years of industry experience in remote driving of container truck at Hirain Technologies, Beijing.
 I am actively seeking **postdoctoral positions** in robotics starting August 2027.

 A data-driven personal website
 ======